lullimat/arXiv-2503.05743/README.md

 A part from the python dependencies a working "latex" environment needs to be installed on the system in order to reproduce the plots which contain latex symbols.

+## Disk Requirement
+The output of the fully execute notebook has a memory footprint of 48MB.

 Tuesday May 20, 2025